 Susan manages the day-to-day operations of the Office of Overseas Study, serves as personnel representative and primary supervisor of both professional and support staff, and oversees institutional cooperation with several large co-sponsoring organizations.
 She guides and facilitates the internal process for the development, creation and implementation of new overseas study programs.
 Susan plays a primary role in the area of health, safety and security policy and protocols and the preparation of resource materials and training of faculty members and instructors who will direct programs abroad.

-Susan has served in a variety of leadership positions in her professional association, NAFSA: Association of International Educators, at the national and regional level, and currently serves as Region VI Coach for the NAFSA Academy for International Education.
+Susan has served in a variety of leadership positions in her professional association, NAFSA: Association of International Educators, at the national and regional level.

 She has been recognized for service and leadership with the 2006-07 Indiana University Division of Student Affairs Staff Award, the 2007 Institute for the International Education of Students (IES Abroad) Professional Development Award, and the 2010 NAFSA Region VI Leo Dowling Award of Excellence for Compassion, Integrity and Leadership.

 Susan holds a B.A. in Communications from the University of Scranton, Scranton, Pennsylvania, and an M.S. in International & Comparative Education from Indiana University.

 At IU, Susan has served as a member of various university-wide and campus search and screen, advisory and planning committees, including the Diversity Recruitment Committee of the IUB Strategic Planning Committee, Office of Student Ethics’ Campus Review Board, the Office for Women’s Affairs Staff Advisory Council, the Women’s Leadership Conference Planning Committee, the Educational Task Force on Gay, Lesbian & Bisexual Concerns, and the Executive Council of the Commission on Multicultural Understanding.

 I gained an enhanced view of the world.
 I was forced to look at American problems from an international perspective.”-Kyra Busch, IU Overseas Study Participant, Thailand